-I am a licensed, general, clinical psychologist who has successfully worked with adults experiencing a variety of clinical issues, including relationship issues, depression, anxiety, substance abuse, trauma/abuse, and identity concerns.
+I am a licensed, general, clinical psychologist who has worked with adults experiencing a variety of clinical issues, including relationship issues, depression, anxiety, trauma/abuse, and identity concerns.
 In addition, I have provided psychological care in private practice, university counseling centers, and medical settings.
-I utilize strength-based, relational, and research-validated strategies to collaboratively facilitate change and growth with my clients.
+I utilize mindful, radical acceptance, strength-based, relational, and research-validated strategies to collaboratively facilitate acceptance, change, growth, and thriving with my clients.

 Background & Approach

-As an integrative psychologist, I consider each person’s unique circumstances from an integrated and research-validated perspective, and adapt my approach to best accommodate the needs and goals of my client.
-In particular, I have an affinity for positive psychology, which is the scientific study and application of human strengths.
+I consider each person’s unique circumstances from an integrated theoretical perspective with emphasis on mindful and acceptance-based ways of being, work collaboratively with each client, and adapt my approach to best accommodate the needs and goals of my client.
+In particular, I have an affinity for both mindfulness and positive psychology, which is the scientific study and application of human strengths.
 My belief in each person’s inherent potential, skills, and strengths as means to overcome challenges and maximize well-being underlies my work with my clients.
-As relationships help to define us, my approach in addressing psychological distress focuses on cultivating safe, trustful, and meaningful relationships.
+As relationships help to define us, my approach in addressing psychological distress and well-being focuses on cultivating safe, trustful, and meaningful relationships.

 Areas of Specialization

 I specialize in using strength-based approaches to promote change, in emerging adulthood issues, and in relational health.